ColbyBrungard/Geoprocess-by-area/README.md

 This project is for calculating many derivatives from a DEM for digital soil mapping.

-This project takes a DEM as input, trims it to a shapefile boundary, then smooths and fills the DEM and derives a hillshade.
-The smoothed and filled DEM is then subset by (buffered) watersheds and individual DEMs for each watershed are written to file.
-Multiple derivatives are then calculated for each watershed, the derivatives are trimmed back by 1/3 (e.g., 10 cells if the original buffer was 30 cells) the buffer distance to avoid edge contamination, and the trimmed derivatives are mosaicked back together by feathering over the 1/3 buffer distance.
+This project takes a DEM as input then smooths and fills the DEM and derives a hillshade.
+The smoothed and filled DEM is then subset by (buffered) watershed and individual DEMs for each watershed are written to file.
+Multiple derivatives are then calculated for each watershed, the derivatives are trimmed back to 1/3 (e.g., 10 cells if the original buffer was 30 cells) the buffer distance to avoid edge contamination, and the trimmed derivatives are mosaicked back together by feathering over the 1/3 buffer distance.
 Intermediate processing data/files are deleted to save storage space.

 The reason that I took this approach is because I was running into memory issues when trying to calculate derivatives from a 5-m DEM over the state of New Mexico.
 To solve this I needed a way to tile the DEM in such a way that made physical sense and created hydrologically sound derivatives (I thought that square tiles would produce spurious flow routing values).
+This entire process probably takes much longer than just running the algorithms on the original DEM, but I also wanted to figure out since I think I would like to use a similar approach to digital soil mapping by different geomorphic environments.

 ## Getting Started

 To run this code:
 1. install OSGeo4W available at: https://trac.osgeo.org/osgeo4w/
-2. download the latest SagaGIS X binaries from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
+2. download the latest SagaGIS X binaries? from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
 3. download this file and save to the location where you have your DEM
 4. open this batch file (I like Notepadd ++) and change the following (text inside parentheses is for annotation only and should not be included in your file):
 	* set PATH=%PATH%;C:\saga-6.2.0_x64 (change the directory after the " %PATH%," to the location of where saga_cmd.exe is located)